Actual vs Theoretical Analysis

 Percentage of theoretical sales.

-This column appears only if the Show % of Sales parameter is set to Yes.
+This column appears only if the Show % of Sales option is set to Yes.

 Var %